Granger Causality in Extremes: Robustness of causality in extremes to hidden confounders under regular variation

 This is particularly valuable in high-dimensional datasets, where there are numerous potential confounders for $\textbf{X}$ and $\textbf{Y}$, making it challenging to distinguish between true causality and correlation induced by a hidden confounder.
 Equation (\ref{OhYeah}) allows us to focus solely on the coefficient $\Gamma_{\textbf{X}\to\textbf{Y}\mid \emptyset}$ without the need to condition on the potentially high-dimensional confounders.
 Implication ``$\Longrightarrow$'' in (\ref{OhYeah}) is relevant for testing non-causality, while ``$\Longleftarrow$'' is pertinent for testing causality.

 The goal of this section is to establish the assumption for the validity of (\ref{OhYeah}).
-We will demonstrate that the implication ``$\Longrightarrow$'' in (\ref{OhYeah}) is valid under very mild assumptions, whereas the ``$\Longleftarrow$'' implication requires assumptions regarding the tails of the variables.
+We demonstrate that the implication ``$\Longrightarrow$'' is valid under mild assumptions, whereas the ``$\Longleftarrow$'' implication requires stronger assumptions regarding the tails of the variables.

+A similar robustness property has previously been leveraged in \cite{Gnecco} and \cite{bodik}, whose frameworks depend on the distributions having heavy tails and implicitly rely on their coefficient's robustness to confounding.
+We demonstrate that this population-level robustness to confounders extends to more general stochastic recurrence equations, beyond previously studied linear frameworks.